 Report a Problem or Dangerous Tree

-If you come across a Tree that is causing a danger or is hazardous to the public please contact:
+Should you need to report a tree that is causing a danger or is hazardous to the public please contact:

 Out of hours - 0800 023 2334 (emergencies only)